 - A.B., Princeton University, 1984

-Bernard E. Harcourt is Isidor and Seville Sulzbacher Professor of Law, Professor of Political Science, and director of the Columbia Center for Contemporary Critical Thought at Columbia University.
+Bernard E. Harcourt is the Isidor and Seville Sulzbacher Professor of Law, Professor of Political Science, Executive Director of the Eric H. Holder Initiative for Civil and Political Rights, and Founding Director of the Columbia Center for Contemporary Critical Thought at Columbia University.
 His scholarship intersects social and political theory, the sociology of punishment, and penal law and procedure.

-He has authored several books, including Exposed: Desire and Disobedience in the Digital Age, Harvard University Press, 2015, reviewed in the New York Review of Books, the L.A.
+He has authored several books, including The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books, 2018), Exposed: Desire and Disobedience in the Digital Age, Harvard University Press, 2015, reviewed in the New York Review of Books, the L.A.
 Review of Books, The Intercept, Book Forum, The New Republic, and the Times Literary Supplement.
-He also authored The Illusion of Free Markets: Punishment and the Myth of Natural Order, Harvard University Press, 2011, and Occupy: Three Inquiries in Disobedience, (with W. J. T. Mitchell and Michael Taussig), University of Chicago Press, 2013, and the author of the forthcoming book, The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books, 2018).
+He also authored The Illusion of Free Markets: Punishment and the Myth of Natural Order, Harvard University Press, 2011, and Occupy: Three Inquiries in Disobedience, (with W. J. T. Mitchell and Michael Taussig), University of Chicago Press, 2013.

 He is editor of Michel Foucault’s 1973 Collège de France lectures, La société punitive, Gallimard 2014; 1972 lectures Théories et institutions pénales, Gallimard, 2015; Surveiller et punir in the new Pléiade edition of the complete works, Gallimard 2015; and co-editor of Michel Foucault's Mal faire, dire vrai, Louvain 2012; in English, University of Chicago Press, 2014.